istio/istio/tests/integration/GKE.md

 #### Option 2: Use pre-built Istio images

 In this case, you'll need to specify the image SHA in the `TAG` environment variable.
-You can pick any SHA available on istio/istio.
+You can pick any SHA available on istio/istio or use the `master-latest-daily` tag.

 ```bash
 export HUB="gcr.io/istio-testing"